There is nothing more Iberian — meaning Spanish, Basque or Portuguese — than the combination of shellfish and pork.

-Anyway, it’s a damn good dish, and fun to eat.
-The double hit of umami from the chorizo and the clams, tartness from lemon juice, saltiness from both the broth and the salami makes this one a classic for a reason.
+Anyway, it’s a damn good plate of food, and fun to eat.
+The double hit of savory umami from the chorizo and clams, tartness from lemon juice, saltiness from both the broth and the sausage makes this dish a classic for a reason.

 If you do buy your clams, buy them at a place that sells a lot of clams.
 In most cases this is not your grocery store.
 Clams can live several days out of water, but they will die eventually.
 Gaping clams are not necessarily dead, either, but gaping clams that don’t respond when you tap them probably are.

 Turnover is key.
 When I am forced to buy clams for cooking events I do, I get the fishmonger all pissed off by requiring him to set out the clams so I can touch them.
 I then tap each one that’s gaping, and if they respond I take them.
 And yes, I usually apologize to the person in line behind me.

 If you collect your own clams, be sure to purge the sand out of them first.
 I wrote a tutorial on how to get sand out of clams, so you can follow that.

 As for the chorizo, specialty stores will have Spanish chorizo, which is a hard salami, but I have also done this with fresh chorizo from a Mexican market.
 Different, but both work,

 My final piece of advice to get the most out of this recipe is to do your best to get real Spanish pimenton, the smoked paprika they use a lot, and to get the best loaf of bread you can find.